JOHN 15

 And ordained you- the word used here for ordained is a very common word which means, in its basic form, to place.
 It has no ceremonial connotations at all, but simply tells of something or someone being positioned.
 But having said that, we should be aware that this is the word used of the Son in Hebrews 1:2, “Whom he hath appointed heir of all things”, so there is a sense of dignity and purpose attached to the word.
 So what is happening here is that they are being deliberately located in hostile territory, so that it might be seen that in any place on earth fruit can be produced for God.

 The prophet Ezekiel speaks of the fact that the vine is only good for producing fruit, 15:2.
-It is not good for furniture-making, or making a sceptre, but it is a fine wine-producing plant, and that wine “cheereth God and man”, Judges 9:13.
+It is a fine wine-producing plant, and that wine “cheereth God and man”, Judges 9:13.
 It represents all those spiritual things that please God, and remind Him of His Son.

 That whatsoever ye shall ask of the Father in my name, He may give it you- this would link back to the idea of being chosen by Him.
 So they are chosen to go forth, and chosen also to be in such a position that they may make request of the Father.
 If they are to produce fruit of good quality, they must be dependent upon their “vine-dresser”, the Father, verse 1.
 We know from verse 8 that the Father is glorified if we produce much fruit, and here we are encouraged to ask for opportunities and strength to do this.